Office of Academic Affairs Staff

 Director of Academic Affairs Support Services

 Marline supports the Division of Academic Affairs by providing management and oversight of various processes pertaining to faculty (i.e. faculty contracts, promotion/tenure, faculty awards, sabbatical leaves, faculty governance, and faculty evaluations), budget, academics, and institutional accreditation.
-She also serves as coordinator for annual faculty salary surveys (i.e. CUPA and AAUP).
+She manages and directs all academic division administrative staff and serves as the liaison to Human Resources, deans/chairs, and administrative staff as well as the coordinator for annual faculty salary surveys (i.e. CUPA and AAUP).

 Ms. Faherty has been a member of the Drury University staff since 2007.
 She received her M.S.
 (2006) in administrative studies from Missouri State University and her B.S. from Drury University (2001).